viajeradelaluz/platzi-backend-python/computational-statistics/README.md

 - Stores previously computed values to avoid computing them again.
 - Normally, the values are stored in a dictionary, where the queries can be made in constant time O(1).
 - Interchanges time for space.

+## Random Walks Simulation

+- A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.

+## Stochastic Algorithms

+## Monte Carlo Simulation

+## Sampling and Confidence Intervals

+## Experimental Data